EruEri/oangou/README.md

 ## Warning

-My knownledge on cryptographic is quite limited and don't knwon if what is do is really that safe are useful so use it at your own risk.
+My knownledge on cryptographic is quite limited and don't know if what I do is really that safe or useful so use it at your own risk.